cakephp/authorization/readme.md

 Authorization stack for the CakePHP framework.

-This branch is for CakePHP 3.x.

 ## Authorization not Authentication

 This plugin intends to provide a framework around authorization and access control.
 Authentication is a [separate concern](https://en.wikipedia.org/wiki/Separation_of_concerns) that has been packaged into a separate [authentication plugin](https://github.com/cakephp/authentication).

 ## Installation

 You can install this plugin into your CakePHP application using [composer](https://getcomposer.org):

 ```